alisw/alibuild/docs/reference.markdown

   `INSTALLROOT=<work-dir>/INSTALLROOT/<package-hash>/<architecture>/<package>/<version>-<revisions>`.
   This way we know that every file which contains `<package-hash>` needs to be relocated.
-* Once the build is completed, aliBuild looks for the above mentioned `<package-hash>` and generates a script in the `$INSTALLROOT/relocate-me.sh` which can be used to relocate the binary installation, once it has been unpacked.
+* Once the build is completed, bits looks for the above mentioned `<package-hash>` and generates a script in the `$INSTALLROOT/relocate-me.sh` which can be used to relocate the binary installation, once it has been unpacked.
 * The path under `<work-dir>/INSTALLROOT/<package-hash>` is tarred up in a binary tarball.

-When a tarball is installed, either because it was downloaded by aliBuild or by some other script (*e.g.* the CVMFS publisher, the following happens:
+When a tarball is installed, either because it was downloaded by bits or by some other script (*e.g.* the CVMFS publisher, the following happens:

 * The tarball is expanded.